 “How do you want to heal?” is an interactive web tool for community organizers and activists to self and community care.
-This tool is for those who want to participate in community care but find it difficult due to isolation from their communities.

 "How do you want to heal?" uses introspective questions (based on different community oriented words like build, hold and ground) to encourage the user to think deeply about themselves and the way they relate to others, helping them to engage in stronger relationships with themselves and the people around them.

 The term “self care” has become a buzz word of late, its original intended meaning lost behind advertisements for face masks and bath bombs.
 However, can we really seek holistic healing through such individualistic and consumerist means?